f8eho/Adret740A_CPU/README.md

 and
 [`BUS_INSTRUMENTS_MCP23017.md`](docs/BUS_INSTRUMENTS_MCP23017.md).

+## Functional compatibility and remote control

+The new firmware provides near feature parity with the original CPU: it retains front-panel operation, RF and modulation settings, memories, sequences, and local/remote behavior.
+Validation items that remain open are identified below and in `PROJECT_STATUS.md`.

+Two original functions are not currently provided:

+- the foot pedal or external timer connected to the rear `AUX` input does not step through sequences; this feature could be added easily if required;
+- the `Pulse` modulation option is not implemented in the usable firmware, although part of its low-level bus encoding has been investigated.

+The main intentional difference is the remote interface.
+The original IEEE-488/GPIB circuitry is not reproduced; it is replaced by Serial0 at 115200 baud, available through the Arduino Mega's USB connector.
+The historical GPIB command syntax is retained wherever possible: only the electrical transport changes.
+A computer can therefore control the 740A through a serial terminal or a program opening the USB serial port, without a GPIB controller.

 ## Performance compared with the original board

 The I2C interface is slower than the original 6802 CPU's parallel writes.
 This